How Plan Vs Actual Comparison Helps You Manage Your Business

 In April, we observed a shift in sales and expenditure, based on our data.
 Are those outcomes connected?
 Is it possible that a shortage of advertising budget resulted in bikes having to be offered at a cheaper price?

 Isn’t it obvious from an objective standpoint?
-You’ll need to bring insights from each plan vs. reality review to the table to identify where they connect and where they don’t.
+You’ll need to bring insights from each plan vs. reality analysis to the table to identify where they connect and where they don’t.

 What financial aspects of plan vs. reality can you compare?

-We just looked at one example of what a plan vs. reality review may reveal.
+We just looked at one example of what a plan vs. reality analysis may reveal.
 However, this method may be used to examine other financial aspects of your company.

 Sales